Publication types

 Correction/Retraction/Removal notice and Expression of concern

-These article types are generated by the journal in order to inform the readers about any updates done to the published articles.
+These article types are generated by the journal in order to inform the readers about any updates to the contents or the status of the articles published earlier.

 Read more about post-publications updates here.